opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 ### Installing a Velero Web UI (Optional)

 :::note
-The installation of a Velero Web UI can to be performed in both source **and** target cluster(s).
+The installation of a Velero Web UI can be performed in both source **and** target cluster(s).
 Available open-source options are [Velero UI](https://velero-ui.docs.otwld.com/) and [VUI](https://vui.seriohub.com/).
 For this guide we will go for the former.

 :warning: Both of them are unofficial solutions.
 :::